ansys/pyansys-math/doc/source/index.rst

 Quick code
 ----------

-Here is a brief example of how you use PyAnsys-Math:
+Here is a brief example of how you use PyAnsys Math:

 .. code:: python